VinayakMaharaj/STA365-Final-Project/README.md

 SHOT_STREAK: Streak of shots made consecutively (including the current shot)
 HOT_HAND_SHOT_STREAK2: Do they have a streak of at least 2 shots before the current one?
 HOT_HAND_SHOT_STREAK3: Do they have a streak of at least 3 shots before the current one?
-GAME_TIME_ELAPSED: number of minutes played in the game thus far (minutes)
+GAME_TIME_ELAPSED: number of minutes played in the game thus far (in decimal form)